 2. Step out on The Ledge at Skydeck

 Another great thing to do in Chicago is to go to Skydeck for breathtaking views of Chicago’s skyline and Lake Michigan.
 Skydeck is on the 103rd floor of the Willis Tower and is the third tallest building in the Western Hemisphere.
 If you dare, step out onto one of the glass boxes that jut out from Skydeck and see Chicago’s streets 1,450 feet beneath you.
 If you are in town with family, this is one of the most popular things to do with teens in Chicago.

 3. Find a way out of an escape room

 The Escape Game Chicago is a perfect thing to do for adults who pictured themselves as a detective when they were younger!
 You’ll have 60 minutes to find the way out of a “locked” room by solving challenging clues and riddles.
 Rooms vary in amusing themes and difficulty levels.
 Rescue a stolen Monet painting from the hands of a maniacal art thief.
 Prevent a global catastrophe by hunting down evil conspirators hiding in a mysterious night market.
-The Escape Chicago brings out the inner sleuth in everyone!
+Playing an escape room at The Escape Room Chicago brings out the inner sleuth in everyone!

 4. See magnificent Impressionist artworks

 At the Escape Game Chicago, you’ve got to hunt down a stolen Monet but at the Art Institute of Chicago, Monet paintings are right there!
 The Art Institute houses the largest collection of Impressionist art outside the Louvre.
 With over 300,000 pieces of art from around the globe spanning 5,000 years, the Art Institute will satisfy those who love all kinds of artworks.
 If you find yourself in Chicago on a rainy day, this museum, or any of the others in this article will keep you happy and dry!

 5. Dig into a Chicago-style deep-dish pizza